UF-Design-Build-Fly/PCB-Shield-Design/README.md

 - Correct screw size for 0.1 inch.
 - Servo PWR connector should be XT30
 - Determine whether or not XT30 connectors should be horizontal and not vertical.
+- Change Rfbb resistor (must be between 1k and 10k) on buck converter to a potentiometer.
+Probably buy a 2k potentiometer with a screw terminal.
+This allows us to tune the output voltage to 5V.
+- Add power LED at Vout of LMZ12002
+- Add piezo for sounds?

 ## Additional Ideas?
 - Make another small board to send signals from angle of attack sensor